DEADLINE EXTENDED TO FEBRUARY 21, 2014.

-We are recruiting only 15 Fellows from around the world—and we’re seeking something different than conventional journalism programs:
+We are recruiting only 20 Fellows from around the world—and we’re seeking something different than conventional journalism programs:

-Fellows who, with our support, are capable of working as reliable freelance reporters for major English-language news organizations from their first day in the program.
-Prior experience as a journalist is NOT necessary, but some specific qualities are: Read Qualifications to understand the kind of personality we’re seeking.
+- Prior experience as a journalist is NOT necessary, but some specific qualities are: Read Qualifications to understand the kind of personality we’re seeking.

-Written and spoken fluency in English.
+- Written and spoken fluency in English.

 Once you have read Qualifications, and have decided to apply for this program, please follow the following three steps carefully.

-Please print, sign, date and scan the following statement:
+- Please print, sign, date and scan the following statement:

 “I hereby certify that the information presented in my application is accurate, complete and honestly presented.
 I authorize the Fellowship in Global Journalism at the Munk School of Global Affairs to verify any aspect of my application and/or my credentials for admission.
 I understand and agree that any inaccurate information, misleading information, or omission will be cause for the rescission of any offer of admission, or for discipline or dismissal if discovered at a later date.
 This application is my own, honest statement to the Selection Committee for The Fellowship in Global Journalism.”

-Three letters of recommendation are required, from referees who are familiar with your academic and/or professional work.
+3. Three letters of recommendation are required, from referees who are familiar with your academic and/or professional work.